minetest-mods/smartfs/docs/API.md

 * form:attach_to_node(nodepos, params) - Attach a form to a node meta (usable in register_node's constructor, on_placenode, or dynamically)

 ## Supported locations
-* unified_inventory or inventory_plus plugins - assigned by smartfs.add_to_inventory() - auto-detection which inventory should be used
+* unified_inventory, inventory_plus, or sfinv plugins - assigned by smartfs.add_to_inventory() - auto-detection which inventory should be used
 * player / show_formspec() - used for form:show(player)
 * (main) inventory - assigned by smartfs.set_player_inventory()
 * nodemeta - assigned by form:attach_to_node(nodepos, params)